SatoryKono/bioactivity_data_acquisition/docs/pipelines/21-pubchem-testitem.md

 # Pipeline: `testitem_pubchem`

+> **Note**: Implementation status: **planned**.
+All file paths referencing `src/bioetl/` in this document describe the intended architecture and are not yet implemented in the codebase.

 This document describes the `testitem_pubchem` pipeline, which is responsible for extracting testitem data from PubChem.

-**Note:** This pipeline is not yet implemented in the `test_refactoring_32` branch.
+**Note:** This pipeline is not yet implemented.
 This document serves as a specification for its future implementation.

 ## 1. Identification